durability-labs/archivist-docs/learn/quick-start.md

 Ready to explore Codex functionality?
 Please [Join Codex Testnet](/networks/testnet).

-If you want to run Codex locally without joining the Testnet, consider trying the [two-client-test](https://github.com/codex-storage/nim-codex/blob/master/docs/TwoClientTest.md) or the [marketplace-test](https://github.com/codex-storage/nim-codex/blob/master/docs/Marketplace.md).
+If you want to run Codex locally without joining the Testnet, consider trying the [Codex Two-Client Test](/learn/local-two-client-test) or the [Running a Local Codex Network with Marketplace Support](/learn/local-marketplace).